-Saas-Fee is a village for adventure and mountain retreats and one of the best places to visit in Europe.
+Saas-Fee is a village for adventure and mountain retreats and one of Europe’s best places to visit.
 For those looking for a luxurious stay, look no further than The Capra.
 The classic chalet-style hotel with excellent amenities such as a spa, game room, bar, restaurant, and large suites still blends into the surrounding village.

 Saas-Fee is famed for its year-round ski that draws in dozens of professional ski teams to train throughout the summer months.
 However, the village has so much more such as excellent hiking trails, dining, staggering landscapes, climbing, mountain biking, and access to over a dozen 4,000-meter mountains.
 Saas-Fee is home to giants and is easily one of the best places to visit in Switzerland.

 Similar to nearby Zermatt, Saas-Fee is a car-free village.
 It is the largest village in the Saastal Valley and is the central tourism hub.
 Saas-Almagell, Saas-Grund, and Saas-Balen comprise the rest of the valley.

 Although it is a car-free village, there is no train service to Saas-Fee, so visitors must arrive via car or taxi.
 This access limits the large numbers that visit the Saastal Valley and means you’ll find a far more relaxing experience than other destinations in Switzerland.